nrfconnect/sdk-nrf/applications/machine_learning/README.rst

 Application internal modules
 ****************************

-The nRF Machine Learning application uses modules available in :ref:`lib_caf` (CAF), a set of generic modules based on Event Manager and available to all applications and a set of dedicated internal modules.
+The nRF Machine Learning application uses modules available in :ref:`lib_caf` (CAF), a set of generic modules based on Application Event Manager and available to all applications and a set of dedicated internal modules.
 See `Firmware architecture`_ for more information.

 The nRF Machine Learning application uses the following modules available in CAF: